joaquin40/RFM-Clustering-Analysis/README.md

 Before performing K-means, we calculate the Hopkins statistic, which measures the cluster tendency of the dataset.
 The  Hopkins statistic is .90, really close to 1.
 Thus, the data contains meaningful clusters.

-Simarly we plot the "Elbow method" and Silhoutte plot to pick a range of candidate for K-means clustering.
+Similarly we plot the "Elbow method" and Silhoutte plot to pick a range of candidate for K-means clustering.
 Based on the two plots we tried k = 3 and 4 for the number of cluster.

 ![](./images/wss.png)
 ![](./images/silhouette.png)